 - It is better to buy hiking boots in your home country.
 Especially, if you want it to be waterproof.

 You can find good ones in Nepal as well.
 But, you should be able to tell the difference.

 If you are not a frequent trekker, then there is no use spending on real, professional hiking boots.
 A good pair bought in Nepal, that is much cheaper, will hold out a trek or two or longer.

-A good water bottle is better bought at home.
+- A good water bottle is better bought at home.
 Cheap ones bought in Nepal may break, leak or scrunch up when introduced with hot water.
-Even the ones that cost more, you cannot really say.
+Even about the ones that cost more, you cannot really say.
 It is a hit and misses.